|Description||A replacement for the HTML5

 amp-video component loads the video resource specified by its

-amp-video component HTML accepts up to three unique types of HTML nodes as children -
+amp-video component accepts up to four unique types of HTML nodes as children:

-video tag, to specify different source files to play.
+<source>tag children to specify different source media files to play.

-fallback attribute.
-If present, this node and its children form the content that will be displayed if HTML5 video is not supported on the user’s browser.
+fallbackattribute.
+If present, this node and its children form the content that displays if HTML5 video is not supported on the user’s browser.